hack-gpon/hack-gpon.github.io/_tools/molex-ont.md

 layout: default
 ---

+{% include alert.html content="Independent link — the contributor has no affiliation with the seller and earns no commission. hack-gpon accepts no liability for any transaction." alert="Warning"  icon="svg-warning" color="red" %}

 In some sticks, such as those based on Lantiq chipsets, the serial interface is exposed in the upper pins of the ONT, in order to read them there are two possibilities:
 - the use of an SFP molex ([farnell](https://it.farnell.com/en-IT/molex/74441-0001/connector-sfp-rcpt-20pos-smt/dp/2112385)) to which four wires are to be soldered and the other pins removed.
 This makes the adapter compatible with a single serial combination.
 - the use of a board to which the SFP molex is soldered, exposing the main SFP pins.